JesseTimonen/KristalFramework/README.md

     RewriteRule ^(.+)$ https://www.example.com/index.php [L]

-As this is a personal project, I don't have the capability to make sure everything works with every system out from the gate, so if you experience any issues with the framework please let me know by sending an email to jesse.timonen@outlook.com so I can try to help you fix the issue and improve the framework.
+As this is a personal project, compatibility with all systems out-of-the-box is not guaranteed.
+Should you encounter any issues while utilizing the framework, please do not hesitate to reach out via email at jesse.timonen@outlook.com.
+Your feedback will aid in both resolving your issue and further refining the framework.